TrudeEH/web/content/notes/linux/index.md

 Wayland is a display server protocol: It defines how a compositor and clients (applications) communicate.

 To draw the program window, the client first renders its content into off-screen buffers, and then uses the `libwayland-client` to inform the compositor of which parts were updated.
-The Wayland compositor then uses `libwayland-server` to collect these buffers, composite them into the final scene to display (using OpenGL), and accesses [[#GPUs|kernel interfaces]] (DRM/KMS) to update the physical display.
+The Wayland compositor then uses `libwayland-server` to collect these buffers, composite them into the final scene to display (using OpenGL), and accesses [kernel interfaces](#GPUs) (DRM/KMS) to update the physical display.
 The compositor also receives input events through `libinput` (which uses the kernel's `evdev`), and forwards them to the currently focused application.

 For example, GNOME uses Mutter as its window manager.
 To draw the desktop on the screen, the GNOME Shell (a client which provides the top bar, overview, dash, and other user interface elements) communicates with Mutter to draw its elements on the screen.
 Clients also make use of Mesa to render their content, which is then handled by the window manager.